Using Computers – Do’s and Don’ts

 Divide the students into five groups.

-Name the groups as Keyboard, Monitor, CPU, Mouse, Printer
+Name the groups as keyboard, monitor, CPU, mouse and printer.

 All the printouts provided to students must be taken before the activity.